 Do You Have to Report If You Hit a Deer?

 The beauty and wildlife throughout many parts of New York can be breathtaking.
 However, a sudden collision with wildlife can be a serious risk to your health and cause enormous damage to your vehicle.
 Vehicle collisions with deer are commonplace.
 In fact, New York State Police reported more than 1,000 collisions between vehicles and deer in 2018 alone.
 Given the frequency with which these accidents occur, it is helpful to understand what should be done following a collision.
 You might be surprised to learn that reporting a crash with a deer is mandatory in some situations.
+Our New York City personal injury lawyers can help.

 New York Accident Reporting Requirements